will-ferens/capstone/proposal.md

 Project Description
     # Problem statement

         - Have you ever been in a reading rut?
 After finishing something you loved, you find yourself drifting, bereft of a new book to look forward to when you get home.
-Or mayber you're in the bookstore, holding something that almost piques your interest but after opening the first page it just falls flat.
+Or maybe you're in the bookstore, holding something that almost piques your interest but after opening the first page it just falls flat.
 If only there were a tool to help you find that next love in your life, the next book you'll tear through in a matter of days only to grieve when you've finished it.
 Introducing Shelf Life!

         - Every book list application I've used is more or less the same - search a book, add it to your list, mark it as finished.
 My main gripe is a lack of personalization: the search results can return titles you didn't intend, and it will never suggest titles in a similar genre or by a another author.
 While there a lot of reading list apps that let you save what books you'd like to read, none of them offer you the option of taking a picture of the title or author of a book to return information about the author, other titles in the genre, and authors you also might like.